 Since 2015, we have focused on becoming more systematic and objective in our assessment of costs.
-Table 7 shows the range of costs per home that we have financed for new construction over the last seven and one-half years.
+Table 4 shows the range of costs per home that we have financed for new construction over the last eight years.
 The benchmark for the 80th percentile is our threshold for flagging developments with a high cost per home.
-For example, if a new construction project in Minneapolis/Saint Paul proposes a TDC per home that exceeds \$376,580, it will be flagged for additional scrutiny by staff.
+For example, if a new construction project in Minneapolis/Saint Paul proposes a TDC per home that exceeds \$393,413, it will be flagged for additional scrutiny by staff.
 This is similar to using the threshold of 25 percent above the predictive model for multifamily projects.

 As we collect better single-family cost data over a longer period of time, we will start reporting trend data and potentially develop a predictive cost model.
 This will allow us to create an accurate and formal process for reporting cost outliers to the Board when making selection and funding recommendations.
 While the current threshold of the 80th percentile has proven valuable for an initial discussion, it has deficiencies.
-It does not account for cost difference resulting from home sizes, garages, number of bathrooms, and other factors.
+It does not account for cost difference resulting from home sizes, garages, number of bathrooms, varying land costs, and other factors.

-Costs are largely driven by land costs and the costs of construction (materials and labor), but other factors such as state-imposed requirements (such as prevailing wage) and unique factors (such as historic rehabilitation) can increase costs.
-Those factors are reviewed and considered during the selections process.
+Costs are largely driven by land costs and the costs of construction (materials and labor), but other factors such as state-imposed requirements (such as prevailing wage) and unique factors